 Feast on pastry treats from the famous Malmsbury bakery or savour wood-fired pizza, Mediterranean food and wine at The Stables, overlooking the Botanic Gardens.
 The local Malmsbury Pub is a favourite among the locals when you’re after typical pub fare.
 And the Provincial Table next door to the bakery has a cosy wood-fire to enjoy brunch in winter and a leafy, historic courtyard perfect for summer.

 Local events in Malmsbury

-In November the Malmsbury community will come alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
+In November the Malmsbury community comes alive with the Malmsbury Village Fayre – a day of fun, food and live music held around the lake in the lush botanic gardens.
 The Fayre is a truly unique event with something for all; food trucks, local produce and wine, live music and craft stalls, as well as free kids entertainment including jumping castle, face painting and medieval re-entactments.

-You can also participate in a highly popular annual Easter Egg Hunt in the Botanic Gardens or pick up a bargain at a true country-style flea market held at the Malmsbury Town Hall every long weekend.
+You can also participate in a highly popular annual Easter Egg Hunt in the Botanic Gardens or pick up a bargain at a true country-style flea market held throughout the year at the Malmsbury Town Hall.

 Keep an eye on our What’s On page for upcoming events in Malmsbury.

 Places to stay in Malmsbury

 There are a number of places to stay in Malmsbury including Pemberley of Malmsbury, Malmsbury Barn House Bed & Breakfast, The Barn Owl, and Malmsbury Botanical Guestrooms.
 Many of these offer local picnic experiences for pre-order in secret local locations.